-setup can be used to pass command line flags for use in parse.
+setup can be used to set up the given state object with the given command-line flags.
+If state is False, the global state object is used.

 The possible values for each flag argument are:

 - target: None (default), or any allowable target

 - strict: False (default) or True

 - minify: False (default) or True

-- line_numbers: False (default) or True
+- line\numbers: False (default) or True

-- keep_lines: False (default) or True
+- keep\lines: False (default) or True

-- no_tco: False (default) or True
+- no\tco: False (default) or True